Celtic vs Hearts predictions, team news, betting tips, odds and Bet Builder

 Eight of Hyun-Jun Yang's ten goals this term have come since Christmas and the Celtic midfielder clearly relishes big occasions.

-He notched in two of the last three league derbies against Rangers as well as in January's draw at Hearts and he could strike a crucial blow on the final day.
+He notched in two of the last three league derbies against Rangers as well as in January's draw at Hearts and he could strike a crucial blow.

 Scales likely to catch referee's eye again